adityasinha-1988/COA_CWS/README.md

 How to Use This Portal
 Follow these simple steps to get started:

-Find Your Topic: Use the search bar at the top of the page.
+Find Your Topic: Use the search bar at the top of the portal.
 Enter your registration number to find your group members and your assigned processor.

 Read the Instructions: Click on the "Part 1" and "Part 2" tabs to see the detailed instructions, guiding questions for the presentation, and a list of recommended simulators.